abryu/ObjectsDetection/README.md

 6. Once all threads are available, Consumer.java checks the synchronizedList size, divides the size into

    N (N=Number_Of_Threads)parts.
-It generates a random number based on the index of the current part.
+Inside the FOR loop, tt generates a random number based on the index of the current part.

-   Then runs a thread of Processor.java with the file name get from the synchronizedList's random index.
+   Then runs a thread of Processor.java with the file name from the synchronizedList's random number of index.

-   Then it clears the synchronizedList and removes all image files based on the synchronizedList values.
+   Then it clears the synchronizedList and removes all image files based on the synchronizedList's elements.

 7. Processor.java calls Watson Visual Recognition service to classify images, and parses the response.

-8. The response could be formated to print out Classifiers only.
+8. The response could be formatted to print out Classifiers only.
 Later could be integrated with Notification services (e.g. Twillio).